What Users Leave Unsaid: Under-Specified Queries Limit Vision-Language Models: Conclusion

 \subsection{Limitations}

-Although this work focuses on constructing a Korean multimodal dataset for studying query underspecification, the same pipeline can be adapted to other languages to support a broader multilingual investigation, which we leave for future work.
 Guided by a quality over quantity principle, our filtering procedure yields a 0.76\% survival rate.
 This aggressive filtering may exclude some informative edge cases; however, it should be noted that our goal is not to provide a comprehensive evaluation of Korean knowledge.
 Rather, we aim to study how LLM behavior changes under different levels of information density in user prompts.
-Furthermore, our web search augmentation analysis is also limited in scope, as it evaluates only OpenAI’s web search, and results may differ with more advanced retrieval systems.
-However, based on our observations, the primary bottleneck appears to be less about the search API itself and more about the model’s ability to extract and formulate meaningful questions grounded in the image and accompanying text.
-Finally, our error annotation relies on an LLM judge, which may introduce systematic biases despite the high inter-judge agreement we observe.
+Furthermore, our web search augmentation analysis is also limited in scope, as it evaluates only OpenAI's web search, and results may differ with more advanced retrieval systems.
+However, based on our observations, the primary bottleneck appears to be less about the search API itself and more about the model's ability to extract and formulate meaningful questions grounded in the image and accompanying text.
+Our error annotation relies on an LLM judge, which may introduce systematic biases despite the high inter-judge agreement we observe.
+Finally, while our English pilot (Section~\ref{sec:cross_lingual}) confirms that the explicitation effect generalizes beyond Korean, it is limited to 100 samples from a single platform ecosystem; a broader multilingual investigation across diverse languages and cultural contexts remains for future work.